How to Maintain a Website

 Over time your website gets packed with old and outdated data.
 Spam comments, content changes, user page movements, all these elements accumulate and load valuable resources.
 If the website collects too much junk it will slow down or even crash.
 To avoid it you can use a plugin to clean these elements from time to time.

-13. Track, Limit Logins and Get Alerted
+13. Track, Limit Logins, and Get Alerted

-If you want to be sure that only you log in the admin’s panel, you can put an IP tracker.
-With the IP tracker, you will know who tried to log in your site.
+If you want to be sure that only you log in to the admin’s panel, you can put an IP tracker.
+With the IP tracker, you will know who tried to log in to your site.
 Moreover, you can set a limit on how many attempts to allow the user to try to enter.
 If the user fails multiple times in a row, he will be blocked for a set amount of time.
 With this information, you can and permanently ban suspicious users from your website to reduce the possibility of attacks.
 If you do not plan to do business with certain countries you can block access to your site from those countries.

 14. Maintain a Strong Password